pagkly/Zed/Investopedia3/Predatory Pricing.md

 Predatory Pricing
 ## What is Predatory Pricing?

 Predatory pricing is the illegal act of setting prices low in an attempt to eliminate the competition.
-Predatory pricing violates [antitrust law,](https://www.investopedia.com/ask/answers/09/antitrust-law.asp) as it makes markets more vulnerable to a [monopoly](https://www.investopedia.com/terms/m/monopoly.asp).
+Predatory pricing violates [[antitrust law,]](https://www.investopedia.com/ask/answers/09/antitrust-law.asp) as it makes markets more vulnerable to a [[monopoly]](https://www.investopedia.com/terms/m/monopoly.asp).

 However, allegations of this practice can be difficult to prosecute because defendants may argue successfully that lowering prices are part of normal competition, rather than a deliberate attempt to undermine the marketplace.
 And predatory pricing isn't always successful in its goal, because of the difficulties in recouping lost revenue and successfully eliminating competitors.